Peter-Aiseed/px4_ego_planner/README.md

 source ~/.bashrc
 ```
 # Running
-Open your terminal and split it into four windows (Tmux or Terminator are good tools).
+Open a terminal and split it into four windows (Tmux or Terminator are recommended tools).
-1. In the first window, enter this command to launch the PX4, MAVROS, simulator, and RViz.
-Perhaps you need to wait few minutes, since the first time to load a new Gazebo world should take some time.
+1. In the first window, enter the following command to launch the PX4, MAVROS, Gazebo, and RViz.
+Note that the first launch may take a few minutes to load the Gazebo world.
 ```bash
 roslaunch px4_ego_planner run_sim.launch
 ```